7enTropy7/GAN_mnist/README.md

 # Basic_GAN_mnist
-This Generative Adversarial Network (GAN) can generate numbers out of thin air :P
+This is my first basic GAN.
+I'll refer this in future for more epic projects It can generate numbers out of thin air :P